-- 102. Of the 56 lochs with no history of occupation by breeding divers that were checked, almost half were classified as unsuitable for breeding and a further 25% were considered to be of low suitability (Table 53; Map C7). - 103.
-Fourteen lochs were classified as moderately suitable.
-However, many of these were small lochs, barely exceeding 15 m in length.
-Others were located close (<100 m) to regularly used breeding lochs (which were presumably superior in some respect).
-Divers may have been unwilling to use one loch because power lines passed directly over it.
-Despite this, it is likely that some of these lochs occasionally support nesting attempts. - 104.
-The remaining loch was classified as highly suitable.
+104. Of the 56 lochans with no known history of occupation by breeding divers (up to 2006) that were checked, almost half were classified as 'unsuitable' for breeding and a further 25% were considered to be of 'low suitability' (Table 53; Map C7).

+105. Fourteen of the no-known-breeding-history lochans were classified as 'moderately suitable' for breeding and one was classified as 'highly suitable'.
+However, many of these were small lochans, barely exceeding 15 m in length (the minimum size known to be used on the VDSA).
+Others were located close to (<100 m) regularly used breeding lochs (which were presumably superior in some respect).
+Nevertheless, it is likely that some of these apparently suitable lochans occasionally support breeding attempts.